Breakbeat hardcore: Notable releases

+Notable releases include "Baptised by Dub" by The Criminal Minds (White House, 1992), "Be Free" by Noise Factory (Ibiza, 1992), "Everybody in the Place" and "Experience" by The Prodigy (XL Recordings, 1991), "Trip II the Moon" by Acen (Production House Records, 1992), "Cookin Up Yah Brain" by 4hero (Reinforced Records, 1992), "On a Ragga Tip" by SL2 (XL Recordings, 1992), "Far Out" by Sonz of a Loop Da Loop Era (Suburban Base, 1991), "Full On...
+Mask Hysteria" by Altern-8 (Network Records, 1991), "Frequency" by Shades of Rhythm (ZTT Records, 1991), "Hurt You So" by Jonny L (Yoyo, 1992), "I Want You (Forever)" by Carl Cox (Perfecto Records, 1991), "Let Me Be Your Fantasy" by Baby D (Production House, 1992), "Mohamed's Mind" by 2 Kilos (Radioactive Lamb, 1990), "Music Takes You" by Blame (Moving Shadow, 1991), "Some Justice" by Urban Shakedown (Urban Shakedown, 1992), "Spliffhead" by Ragga Twins (SUAD Records, 1991), "Sweet Harmony" by Liquid (XL Recordings, 1992), "The Bouncer" by Kicks Like a Mule (Tribal Base, 1992), "Raving I'm Raving" by Shut Up and Dance (SUAD Records, 1992), "The Wickedest Sound" by Rebel MC (Desire, 1991), "Bombscare" by 2 Bad Mice (Moving Shadow, 1992), and "We Are I.E." by Lennie De Ice (Reel 2 Reel, 1991).

 Mid-1990s: fragmentation

 By late 1992, breakbeat hardcore started to fragment into a number of subsequent genres: darkcore (piano rolls giving way to dark-themed samples and stabs), hardcore jungle (where reggae basslines and samples became prominent), and happy hardcore (retaining piano rolls and more uplifting vocals).

 2000s: revival

-In the 2000s, the style experienced a revival as part of the nu-rave scene.

-Hardcore breaks is a style of breakbeat hardcore that appeared in early-to-mid 2000s as part of growing nu-rave scene.
-The style is inspired by the sound and characteristics of old school breakbeat, while being fused with modern production techniques that distinguish the genre from the classic hardcore breakbeat sound.
+In the 2000s, the style experienced a revival as part of the nu-rave scene in hardcore breaks.
+Hardcore breaks is inspired by the sound and characteristics of breakbeat hardcore, while being fused with modern production techniques that distinguish the genre from the classic hardcore breakbeat sound.
 The music is composed of looped, edited and processed breakbeat samples, intense bassline sounds, melodic piano lines, staccato synthesizer riffs, and various vocal samples (mostly taken from old house records).
 The speed of this genre typically fell between the range of 145–155 bpm, while the speed may variate on live sets.
-Originally being produced by a small group of artists with the vision of carrying on where oldskool hardcore left off before the jungle and happy hardcore split using new production techniques and technology, its appeal has now expanded to include artists from the original breakbeat hardcore scene creating new productions.more By the late 2000s, hardcore breaks tend to be produced and played at a bit faster tempos, often between 160–180 bpm.
+Originally being produced by a small group of artists with the vision of carrying on where oldskool hardcore left off before the jungle and happy hardcore split using new production techniques and technology, its appeal has now expanded to include artists from the original breakbeat hardcore scene creating new productions.
+By the late 2000s, hardcore breaks tend to be produced and played at a bit faster tempos, often between 160–180 bpm.
 Therefore, it is often played at UK hardcore, freeform hardcore and drum and bass events.